|

 Infrastructure and Connectivity Issues

-On connectivity, as of March 2024, 6.12 lakh villages out of 6.44 lakh have 3G/4G mobile connectivity, meaning 95.15% of villages have internet access.
+On connectivity, as of March 2024, 6.12 lakh of 6.44 lakh villages have 3G/4G mobile coverage, meaning 95.15% of villages have internet access.
 Out of India's 954.40 million internet subscribers, 398.35 million are rural subscribers.
 Under BharatNet, 2.13 lakh Gram Panchayats have been made service-ready, with plans to provide optical fibre connectivity to 42,000 uncovered GPs and 3.84 lakh villages on a demand basis, along with 1.5 crore rural home fibre connections.
 Improving connectivity and accessibility to digital services are essential for expanding the reach of television manufacturers and ensuring equitable access to modern entertainment technologies across the country.

 Key Market Trends